Kallum Cesay

 Kallum Xzeiba Tracey Cesay (born 4 September 2002) is a professional footballer who plays for club Salford City.
 Born in England, he plays for the Sierra Leone national team.
-A verstaile player, he can be deployed as a defensive midfielder, central midfielder, or anywhere on the right side.
+A versatile player, he can be deployed as a defensive midfielder, central midfielder, or anywhere on the right side.

 Club career

 Early career

 A youth team player at Tottenham Hotspur, Cesay signed his first professional contract on 29 July 2021.
 He was released by Tottenham in June 2023 at the end of the contract, without making a first-team appearance.

 Wealdstone

 After unsuccessful trials with Werder Bremen in September 2023 and with Huddersfield Town in October 2023, Cesay joined National League side Wealdstone in February 2024.
 He scored his first senior goal in club football in a 2-0 win over Rochdale in November 2024.
 Following a string of impressive performances, Cesay won Wealdstone's Player of The Month award for November.
 On 2 January 2025, Cesay signed a new contract with Wealdstone, running until the end of the 2025-2026 season.